Welcome to the world of being a Suzuki parent!

 In the Lesson

 For each piano lesson, it is expected that the student bring, in a suitable bag, all music books currently being used, the student’s assignment notebook, and a pencil.
-At home, the student should be able to access a good piano with a comfortable bench, a metronome, a tape or CD player and a pair of nail clippers.
+At home, the student should be able to access a good piano with a comfortable bench, the ability to easily play the Suzuki repertoire recording, and a pair of nail clippers.